nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Delete a teachingAssistantBuddy**
+**Use case: Delete a module**

 **MSS**

-1. User requests to delete a teachingAssistantBuddy in System
+1. User requests to delete a module in System
-2. System deletes the teachingAssistantBuddy
+2. System deletes the module

    Use case ends.